ACINQ/phoenix-kmm/README.md

 This is a [Kotlin Multiplatform Mobile](https://kotlinlang.org/docs/mobile/home.html) application and can run on iOS and Android.
 It uses the [lightning-kmp](https://github.com/ACINQ/lightning-kmp) implementation to connect and interact with the Lightning Network.
 You can read more about the technological choices for this application in our [blog post](https://medium.com/@ACINQ/when-ios-cdf798d5f8ef).

-# Run Phoenix

 ---

 :construction: Phoenix runs on Mainnet but is still experimental.
 Do not put too much money in the wallet.
+Backup your seed so you do not lose your bitcoins.

 ---